How It Works

 pid.xml

-Maps services to process IDs:
+Maps a project's services to process IDs:

 <PidFile>